MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/finance-work-with-vat.md

 Factors such as the country or region you're selling in, or the type of industries you sell to, can impact the amount of GST that you must account for.
 For example, a restaurant might charge 6% GST for meals that are eaten in-house, and 17% for takeaway.
 To accomplish that, you create a GST business posting group (price) for in-house and one for takeaway.

 ## <a name="correcting-vat-amounts-manually-in-sales-and-purchase-documents"></a>Correcting GST Amounts Manually in Sales and Purchase Documents
 You can make corrections to posted GST entries so that you can change the total sales or input tax credit amounts without changing the GST base.
-For example, if you receive an invoice from a supplier with an incorrect GST amount.
+For example, if you receive an invoice from a vendor with an incorrect GST amount.

 Although you may have set up one or more combinations to handle import GST, you must set up at least one GST product posting group.
 For example, you can name it **CORRECT** for correction purposes, unless you can use the same general ledger account in the **Input Tax Credit Account** field on the GST posting setup line.
 For more information, see [Setting Up to Calculations and Posting Methods for Goods and Services Tax](finance-setup-vat.md).